The Bayesian Learning Rule

-The Adam optimizer \citep{kingma2014adam} is inarguably one of the most popular optimizer, and this too is closely related to a BLR variant which uses a momentum based mirror-descent.
+The BLR update can also be used to recover the Adam optimizer \citep{kingma2014adam}, which is inarguably one of the most popular optimizer.
+The Adam optimizer is closely related to a BLR variant which uses a momentum based mirror-descent.
 Momentum is a common technique to improve convergence speed of deep learning~\citep{sutskever2013importance}.
 The classical momentum method is based on the Polyak's heavy-ball method \citep{polyak1964some}, with a fixed momentum coefficient $\gamma_t>0$, but the momentum used in adaptive learning-rate algorithms, such as Adam, differ in the use of scaling with $\vs_t$ in front of the momentum term $\vparam_t -\vparam_{t-1}$ (see \cref{eq:adam_moentum_alternate} in \cref{sec:dl_momentum}).
 These variants can be better explained by including a momentum term in the BLR within the mirror descent framework of \cref{sec:bayes_learn}, which gives the following modification of the BLR (see \cref{sec:dl_momentum}): For a Gaussian distribution, this recovers both SGD and Newton's method with momentum.
-Variants like Adam can then be obtained by making approximations to the Hessian and by using a square-root scaling, see \cref{eq:don_momentum_1} in \cref{sec:dl_momentum}.
+Variants like Adam can then be obtained by making approximations to the Hessian and by using a square-root scaling; see \cref{eq:don_momentum_1} in \cref{sec:dl_momentum}.

 Finally, we will also mention \citet{aitchison2018bayesian} who derive deep-learning optimizers using a Bayesian filtering approach with updating equations similar to the ones we presented.
 They further discuss modifications to justify the use of square-root in Adam and RMSprop.
 The approach taken by \cite{ollivier2018online} is similar, but exploits the connection of Kalman filtering and the natural-gradient method.